toml-lang/toml/toml.md

 # type.edible = false  # INVALID
 ```

-Similarly, inline tables can not be used to add keys or sub-tables to an
+Similarly, inline tables cannot be used to add keys or sub-tables to an
 already-defined table.

 ```toml